English BA (Hons)

 You'll study English in a City and University that celebrates Literature: NTU is a lead partner of Nottingham UNESCO City of Literature, and has established a variety of extracurricular opportunities and a host of partners in the creative industries.

-In 2015, Nottingham was designated a UNESCO City of Literature – one of only 20 in the world – thanks to our long and diverse literary history.
-From D H Lawrence to Alan Sillitoe and Lord Byron to J M Barrie, many wonderful wordsmiths have called Nottingham home.
+In 2015, Nottingham was designated a UNESCO City of Literature – one of only 20 in the world at the time – thanks to our long and diverse literary history.
+From D. H. Lawrence to Alan Sillitoe, Lord Byron to J M Barrie, and now NTU graduate Helen Cooper to NTU tutor William Ivory, many wonderful wordsmiths have called. and continue to call, Nottingham home.

 What you’ll study

 In Year One you’ll cover a range of methodological, critical and theoretical approaches to the study of English.
 You’ll explore key debates and develop your written and verbal communication skills, while enhancing your employability and graduate skills.
-You will take six 20 credit core modules - 2 per semester, specifically designed to introduce you to the variety and relevance of literary study.
+You will take six 20-credit core modules, 2 per semester, specifically designed to introduce you to the variety and relevance of literary study and to develop your foundational skills, preparing you to engage in more specialised study as you progress through the course.

-In Year Two, you'll study three 20 credit core modules in the first semester which further develop your literary, career, and digital horizons, then select three optional 20 credit modules to study in the second semester based on your individual interests.
-There's also an opportunity to spend the second half of the year on international exchange at one of our partner universities.
+In Year Two, you'll study three 20-credit core modules in the first semester which further develop your literary, career, and digital horizons.
+You will then select three optional 20-credit modules to study in the second semester.
+There is also an opportunity to spend the second half of the year on international exchange at one of our partner universities, if you would like to do so.

-In your final year, with one-to-one supervision, you’ll research an extended dissertation project on a topic of your choice or as part of a staff-led project (40 credits).
+In your final year, with one-to-one supervision, you will research an extended dissertation project, either on a topic of your choice, or (if you wish) as part of a staff-led project (40 credits).
 You will also develop your English Graduate Portfolio (20 credits) by either undertaking a work placement or responding to a project brief from an external partner, and choose a further three optional modules based on your individual interests.

 Literary Pasts, Presents and Futures

-This module allows students to develop firm foundations in their knowledge of key authors and literary genres from Middle English and the Early Modern period through to the present day.
-Rather than assuming a straightforwardly chronological approach, however, the module places literatures from different eras in dialogue, inviting students to consider how texts ‘speak’ to one another across the ages.
-In doing so, it builds a critical understanding of literary heritage in which students are encouraged to reflect on fundamental issues in the study of English, such as the nature of literary ‘tradition’, the formation of the literary canon, intertextuality, textual innovation and reader positionality.
+This module allows students to develop firm foundations in their knowledge of key authors and literary genres, from Middle English and the Early Modern period through to the present.
+The module places literatures from different eras in dialogue, inviting students to consider how texts ‘speak’ to one another across the ages.
+In doing so, it builds a critical understanding of literary heritage in which students are encouraged to reflect on fundamental issues in the study of English, such as the nature of literary ‘tradition’, and textual innovation.
 The module thereby reveals literary histories to be of enduring relevance to the contemporary moment and invites students to consider what the future might hold for studies in the subject.

 Reading the Future

 From interactive fiction and immersive environments to the digital archive and reading with big data, how are new technologies changing our understanding of literature and how we study it?
-Here you will explore the relationship between texts and technologies and the role that literature plays in the shaping of digital cultures.
+On this module, you will explore the relationships between texts and technologies and the role that literature plays in the shaping of digital cultures.

 Writing in a UNESCO City of Literature